Transfer Credit Information

 Transfer credit from regionally accredited institutions and organizations may apply to any area of the degree requirements as determined by a comparison of course outcomes.
 Relevant credit from nationally accredited and vocational institutions and organizations is applied to the Franklin degree as technical credit and may apply for specific credit.
 In order to award technical and specific credit, the institution’s curriculum must meet our standards and the course or courses must meet Franklin requirements for depth and rigor.

-Students must complete 30 semester hours of residency at Franklin, but the transfer student may transfer in as many as 84 semester hours of coursework.
+The information in the tables below reflects the fact that students must complete 30 semester hours of residency at Franklin, but the transfer student may transfer in as many as 94 semester hours of coursework.
 Bilateral agreements for colleges participating in the Community College Alliance, GoArmyU agreements, and transfer and articulation agreements for local technical and vocational training programs identify the credits which transfer and their application to the Bachelor’s degree programs.
-If an individual student seeks transfer credit outside the bilateral agreements, the Credit Review Form is used to evaluate prior learning.
+If an individual student seeks transfer credit outside the bilateral agreements, the Credit Review Form (Appendix E) is used to evaluate prior learning.

 Ohio Department of Higher Education. (n.d.)
 Appendix C. Ohio Articulation and Transfer Policy.
 Retrieved June 28, 2016, from https://www.ohiohighered.org/transfer/policy/appendices